skip to content

 00:15:12 - Dev Agrawal

-Yeah, there's a lot of kind of weird history behind it and it's always kind of fun to dig into because Meteor was.
-It was the second framework that I learned and started using, but it was the first like Full Stack framework for me.
-And this was back in 2017.
-Like this was after Meteor kind of had already died out of the hype.
-But I think I had found some tutorials on it and it just seemed like really nice to build things with.
-And it just felt really simple at that time.
-And I didn't quite get it because it was the first time I was actually building Full Stack apps and I had never really done it any other way.
-I used Meteor for a few years and then I experienced the mean Mern stack of SQL Database and ORM and API Express Server and then you had
+Yeah, there's a lot of kind of weird history behind it, and it's always kind of fun to dig into, because Meteor was the second framework that I learned and started using, but it was the first full-stack framework for me.
+And this was back in 2017, after Meteor had already kind of died out of the hype.
+But I think I had found some tutorials on it, and it just seemed really nice to build things with.
+It just felt really simple at that time, and I didn't quite get it because it was the first time I was actually building full-stack apps, and I had never really done it any other way.
+I used Meteor for a few years, and then I experienced the MEAN, MERN stack of like a SQL database and ORM and API Express server, and then you had

 00:16:17 - Anthony Campolo

-a similar experience and then like he was like, oh, he had this very.
-Redwood was very inspired by Meteor.
+a similar experience that I had with Redwood, because I learned Redwood first, and then it was like, oh, Redwood was very inspired by Meteor.
 There's a lot of similarities there.

 00:16:27 - Dev Agrawal